Wines

 Australia: Barossa Valley, McLaren Vale, Limestone Coast

-Shiraz is the most popular varietal in Australia and is widely cultivated in regions including the Barossa Valley, McLaren Vale, and Limestone Coast, all located in South Australia.
+Shiraz is the most popular varietal in Australia and is widely cultivated in regions including the Barossa Valley, McLaren Vale, and Adelaide Hills, all located in South Australia.
 Australian Shiraz stands out for its bigger body, juicier fruit flavours, smooth tannins, and distinctive spice notes.
 The warmer Australian climate lends these wines fruit notes such as plum, blackberry, black cherry, and blueberry, differentiating them from their French counterparts.

 United States: Paso Robles, Santa Barbara, Napa, Sonoma, Columbia Valley